Quebec to force unvaccinated to pay financial penalty

 He said about 10% of adults in Quebec are unvaccinated, but they represent about 50% of intensive care patients.

-“Those who refuse to get their first doses in the coming weeks will have to pay a new health contribution,” Legault said
+“Those who refuse to get their first doses in the coming weeks will have to pay a new health contribution,” Legault said.

 “The majority are asking that there be consequences. ...
 It’s a question of fairness for the 90% of the population that have made some sacrifices.
 We owe them.”